youngdynasty/go-swift/README.md

 # Embedding Go in a Mac App

-This repository is a sample project complimenting a [blog post](https://youngdynasty.net/posts/writing-mac-apps-in-go/) on writing Mac apps in Go.
+This repository is a sample project complementing a [blog post](https://youngdynasty.net/posts/writing-mac-apps-in-go/) on writing Mac apps in Go.

 ## Prerequisites